Skip to main content

 General storage areas

 4.2.8.4.
-(1) In a general storage area covered in Subsection 3.2.3. of Division B of NRC, “National Fire Code of Canada”, quantities of flammable liquids and combustible liquids may exceed those in Sentence 4.2.8.2.(1) if the storage area complies with Sentences (2) to (6).
+(1) In a general storage area covered in Subsection 3.2.2., quantities of flammable liquids and combustible liquids are permitted to exceed those in Sentence 4.2.8.2.(1) provided the storage area is in conformance with Sentences (2) to (6).

-(2) The storage area referred to in Sentence (1) shall be sprinklered in conformance with Article 3.2.3.3. of Division B of NRC, “National Fire Code of Canada”, providing a level of protection not less than that required for Class IV commodities stored up to a height of 6 m.
+(2) The storage area referred to in Sentence (1) shall be sprinklered in conformance with NFPA 13, “Standard for the Installation of Sprinkler Systems”, providing a level of protection not less than that required for Class IV commodities stored up to a height of 6 m.

-(3) The height of storage of flammable liquids and combustible liquids shall be not more than those permitted for unprotected storage in Table 4.2.7.A.
+(3) The height of storage of flammable liquids and combustible liquids shall be not more than that permitted for unprotected storage in Table 4.2.7.5.A.

 (4) When a single class of liquid is stored, the total quantity in a single fire compartment shall be not more than

-(5) When two or more classes of liquid are stored in the same fire compartment, the total quantities of stored liquids shall meet the requirements of the following equation:
+(5) When two or more classes of liquid are stored in the same fire compartment, the total quantity permitted for each class of liquid shall be calculated as follows:

 where

-qI = the actual quantity of Class IB and IC liquid present,
+qI = actual quantity of Class IB and IC liquids present, in litres,

-qII = the actual quantity of Class II liquid present, and
+qII = actual quantity of Class II liquids present, in litres, and

-qIIIA = the actual quantity of Class IIIA liquid present.
+qIIIA = actual quantity of Class IIIA liquids present, in litres.

-(6) When two or more classes of liquid are stored in the same individual storage area, the maximum quantity permitted in the individual storage area shall be that permitted for the liquid with the lowest limit set out in Sentence (4).
+(6) When two or more classes of liquid are stored in the same individual storage area, the maximum quantity permitted in the individual storage area shall be that permitted for the liquid with the lowest limit listed in Sentence (4).

 Subsection 4.2.9.
 Rooms for Container Storage and Dispensing